Mr 2Kay

-Abinye David Jumbo born (February 11, 1988), known by his stage name Mr 2Kay, is a Nigerian singer and songwriter.
+Abinye David Jumbo (born 11 February 1988), known by his stage name Mr 2Kay, is a Nigerian singer and songwriter.
 He was formally signed by Grafton Entertainment, but left the label in 2018 to start his own imprint, Better Life Entertainment.

 Early life

 Mr 2Kay was born in Port Harcourt.
 After his birth, his family moved to Bonny Island, Rivers State, south-south Nigeria, where he grew up.
 Mr 2Kay was also a good artist as he drew portraits growing up.

 Career

 Mr 2Kay started his music career in Port Harcourt and his break-out single from Port Harcourt was "Waterside Boy", released 21 August 2011 under Grafton Entertainment, but he did not gain international attention until 2012 when he released "Bubugaga" which was his international break out single.
 "Bubugaga" was released on 8 October 2012.
 The music video for "Bubugaga" was shot in London, UK and directed by Nosa Igbinedion under Grafton Entertainment.